Welcome to Rainy River District

 • Serving as student liaison representatives between the Board and the Student Senate

-• Consulting with and keeping the Student Senate informed about Board issues of interest and concern to students
+• Consulting with and keeping the Student Senate informed about issues of interest and concern to students

 • Representing the views of the Student Senate at Board discussions